Halke1986/starsector-ai-tweaks/README.md

 AI Tweaks
 =========

-AI Tweaks provides various improvements centered around ship AI.
+AI Tweaks provides various improvements focused on ship AI and AI-assisted player support.

-Currently, the two biggest features of AI Tweaks are **autofire AI implemented from scratch** and **automatic omni shields for player ship**.
-AI Tweaks also allows to **configure the personality of automated ships** in the player's fleet.
-Full description of all features is at the bottom of the post.
+The key features of AI Tweaks are **autofire AI written from scratch**, **custom ship AI created mostly from scratch**, **automatic omni shields and aim assist for the player’s ship**, and various upgrades to vanilla AI.
+AI Tweaks also allows players to configure the personality of automated ships in their fleet.
+A full description of all features is available at the bottom of the post.

 ### Balance notes ###

-The AI changes may upset the game balance to some degree, as the ship defense AI is not adjusted to respond to better weapon usage.
-There's a [forum thread](https://fractalsoftworks.com/forum/index.php?topic=28364.0) with insight from the Starsector developer Alex on some of the aspects of AI modding and their impact on game balance.
+The AI changes may disrupt the game balance to some extent, as the ship defense AI is not adjusted to counter improved weapon usage.
+There's a [forum thread](https://fractalsoftworks.com/forum/index.php?topic=28364.0) featuring insights from Starsector developer Alex on certain aspects of AI modding and their effects on game balance.

-Additionally, Vanilla AI is written so that it actions resemble that of a human.
-Certain AI limitations, like reaction delay are implemented on purpose.
-You can read more on that in this [forum thread](https://fractalsoftworks.com/forum/index.php?topic=11437.0).
-AI Tweaks don't share this design goal, so you can expect frame-perfect reactions from the AI.
+Additionally, Vanilla AI is designed so its actions resemble those of a human.
+Certain AI limitations, such as reaction delays, are intentionally implemented.
+You can read more about this in this [forum thread](https://fractalsoftworks.com/forum/index.php?topic=11437.0).
+AI Tweaks does not share this design goal, so you may notice some uncanny, machine-like behavior.

 ### Installation ###